justinshaffer/2024-07-09-Software-Carpentry/index.md

 Explain who your audience is.
 (In particular, tell readers if the workshop is only open to people from a particular institution.
 {% endcomment %}
-This workshop is open to the faculty, staff, and students of Fresno State University.
+**Who:** This workshop is open to the faculty, staff, and students of Fresno State University.

 {% comment %}
 LOCATION